alisktl/temporal-java-examples/core/external-microservice/README.md

-# Exclusive Temporal Fruit Ordering Workflow
+# Greeting Workflow with Temporal Using External Microservice

-This repository demonstrates an example of using Temporal for workflow orchestration.
-The example includes a simple workflow for purchasing fruits.
-The workflow orchestrates various activities, such as ordering different types of fruits using `OrderFruitsActivities`, and processes a shopping list provided by the user.
+This project demonstrates using Temporal for orchestrating workflows that interact with an **external microservice**.
+The example includes a simple workflow, `GreetingWorkflow`, that generates personalized greetings and farewells in Spanish by making HTTP requests to an external microservice.

+The workflow coordinates activities defined in `GreetingActivities`, such as fetching a Spanish greeting and farewell for a given name.
+These activities use the `GreetingActivitiesImpl` class to call the external microservice via RESTful APIs to retrieve the appropriate messages.

+This project highlights how Temporal can be used to manage workflows that depend on external systems, ensuring reliability, fault tolerance, and scalability, even when interacting with potentially unreliable services.
+If the external microservice is unavailable or fails, Temporal ensures retries and maintains state until the workflow completes successfully.

 ## Prerequisites